-Sensitive or confidential State information must not be made available through a public network without appropriate safeguards approved by the information owner.
+Non-public State information must not be made available through a public network without appropriate safeguards approved by the data owner(s).
 The agency must implement safeguards to ensure access control, and data protection measures are adequately protecting State information and logs are collected and protected against unauthorized access.
-Sensitive information includes, but is not limited to:
+Non-public information includes, but is not limited to: